lpod/lpod-python/doc/level1.rst

   a part of the content of a paragraph/heading.
 As a consequence, it's associated to a text style.
-- Hyperlinks: a hyperlink can be defined in order to associate a part of the content of a paragraph/heading to the URI of an external resource.
+- Hyperlinks: a hyperlink can be defined in order to associate a part of the content of a paragraph/heading to another content element in the current document or to an external resource.

 Unlike paragraphs and headings, spans are created "in place", i.e. their creation methods create and directly insert them in an existing container.